absolunet/docs-node-ioc/src/docs/01_getting-started/01_installation/en.md

 With this method, you will download the Git history as well.
 Simply delete the `.git` folder and start a fresh history with `git init` (if you are working with Git as your SVN)

-Now that the application was downloaded, install the project dependencies, with the development dependencies so you can test your application.
+Now that the application has been downloaded, install the project dependencies, with the development dependencies so you can test your application.

 ```bash
 npm install